melodyyangaws/sql-based-etl/README.md

 </details>

-3. Go to your Argo dashboard via the deployment output URL link
+3. Go to the Argo dashboard via the URL link from deployment output

 ![](/images/0-argo-uri.png)

 4. Check the job status and applications logs